 - Subverted in The Secret World.
 Though players are expected to assume that the alarmingly persistent humanoid pumpkin abomination Jack, who haunts Solomon Island and rules over the local population of Will o' Wisps, is indeed Stingy Jack, he's later revealed to have been a turn-of-the-century Irish American musician who made the mistake of courting the daughter of local psychopathic sorcerer Archie Henderson, and was transformed into a monster as a twisted punishment after being caught with her in Henderson's pumpkin patch.

 - In the The Real Ghostbusters episode "When Halloween was Forever", the Ghostbusters must stop a powerful Halloween ghost named Samhain (who notably has a pumpkin for a head) from gathering all of the ghosts and goblins of New York to make it Halloween Night permanently.

 - In The Grim Adventures of Billy & Mandy episode "Billy & Mandy's Jacked-Up Halloween", is was revealed that Jack was a trouble maker that caused Endsville so much trouble that they came to his house and lynched him.
 When The Grim Reaper came to his house, Jack tricked Grim into giving him his scythe, not giving it back until Grim gave him immortality.
-Grim agreed, then cut his head off immediately after.
+Grim agreed, then cut his head off immediately after, and Jack replaced his head with a pumpkin.
 Centuries later, he meets with Billy (who had the scythe) and tricked him into giving him the scythe.
 He then used it to turn his pumpkin patch into a army of monsters, with intentions of enacting his revenge on Grim and making it Halloween forever.